 When cleaning, remove the freezer bin and flush a solution of baking soda (one teaspoon) and two cups of hot (not boiling) water through the drain line with the help of a meat baster.
-This will help eliminate odor and reduce
+This will help eliminate odor and reduce the likelihood of a clogged drain line.

-If drain becomes clogged, use a meat baster and bakingsoda-and-water solution to force the clog through the drain line.
+If drain becomes clogged, use a meat baster and baking-soda-and-water solution to force the clog through the drain line.